Diverse Screens Parramatta Launch

 James Arvanitakis Patron

-Professor James Arvanitakis is the Executive Director of the Australian American Fulbright Commission.
+Professor James Arvanitakis is the Director of the Forrest Research Foundation.

 James has 20-year experience in the higher education sector having also had successful careers in finance and the not-for profit sector.
 As an educator, researcher and public commentator, James was the driving force behind several innovative programs at Western Sydney University where he worked for fifteen years including the establishment of The Academy, and the Graduate Research School.
 Most recently he was the Pro Vice Chancellor (Engagement and Advancement).